 Using another XT60 Y-Cable I could connect an external battery in parallel (has to be the same voltage!!!) for more range.
 (Usually 2 batteries in parallel last longer than 2 separate ones!)

-Or I disconnect the internal battery if I want to use the external battery only (might need to add a switch because unplugging the XT60 is not always so smooth):
+Or I disconnect the internal battery if I want to use the external battery only:

-Parallel cables can be bought from Aliexpress or I will make my own:
+Parallel cables can be bought from Aliexpress (see setup 3 below) or I will make my own:

 I also added two more cables so I can power other devices (bike lights, alarms, GPS, etc.).
 I should have used thinner cables but I had to work with what I have.
-I used a WAGO terminal so I can easily add devices (someday I will put real connectors):
+I used a WAGO terminal so I can easily add devices:

 You can buy a similar cable on Aliexpress and save yourself a lot of trouble: